koush/vysor.io/.github/ISSUE_TEMPLATE/bug_report.md

  - Vysor Bug Report Link:

 **Vysor Bug Report**
+1. First, trigger the bug.
+2. **Leave the window with the bug open.** Do not close it, or the bug data will be lost.
-To retrieve a bug report, in the desktop application, click the bug report button to generate the report.
+3. To generate a bug report, open the main device window if it is not open already.
+Click the Bug Report button along the bottom.
 Please note that this will contain your email address.
 This is necessary for diagnosing licensing/purchase issues.

 **Android Logcat**
 If you are familiar with adb logcat, please include the log output of any crashes to this issue.